Hey all,

 "You think I'm a fool," Molly went on.
 "This is a trap, innit?
 You Nephilim catch me selling that sort of stuff, an' it's the stick for Old Mol, it is."

-"You're already dead."
+already dead."
 Will did his best not to sound irritable.
 "I don't know what you think the Clave could do to you now."

 "Pah."
 Her hollow eyes flamed.
 "The prisons of the Silent Brothers, beneath the earth, can 'old either the living or the dead; you know that, Will Herondale."